-The College-Industry Innovation Fund (CIIF) seeks innovative projects that will enhance the capacity of colleges to support business innovation in Canada by providing them with state-of-the-art, industry-relevant research infrastructure to foster partnerships with the private sector in a specific area of institutional strategic priority.
+The Canada Foundation for Innovation's (CFI) College-Industry Innovation Fund (CIIF) seeks innovative projects that will enhance the capacity of colleges to support business innovation in Canada by providing them with state-of-the-art, industry-relevant research infrastructure to foster partnerships with the private sector in a specific area of institutional strategic priority.
 Business innovation generated through college and private sector research partnerships is expected to lead to the creation or adaptation of knowledge and technology to develop or improve a product, process or service.
 Ultimately, business innovation is expected to improve the productivity and competitiveness of a company or an industry.